We went on a trip to the Philippines to stuff our faces. It’s a half-joke… half a joke… but it was a proper food tripping

 For our get together with my cousin, her hubby and child from the UK, we went back to MOA (my link is Wiki because their website doesn’t seem to work but it could be because my internet connection is slow) and gave Don Henrico’s a chance.
 It was actually a scorcher of a day and I needed an air-conditioned facility.
 It got cooler in the evening and we had a good catch up.

-With my meet up with my barkadas (best of friends from university), we went to the fancy BGC (Bonifacio Global City) and had an awesome dinner at Lorenzo’s Way.
+Meeting up with my barkadas (best of friends from university), we went to the fancy BGC (Bonifacio Global City) and had an awesome dinner at Lorenzo’s Way.
 I must have been so starved that I did not take pictures of the food.
 Ha-ha!
 I was having fun with some of my closest friends whom I hardly see.
 Priorities!
 It was imperative to take a picture of the fish because… well, it was just different.

 For the love of breads